 Woman molested at New Year bash in Mumbai:

 On December 31, 2013, a 29-year-old married woman was allegedly molested by a drunken man while she was celebrating the New Year at a beach crowded with revellers in suburban Juhu.
 The accused, Hyder Ali, who was a part of the crowd at the beach, touched the victim inappropriately when the woman and her husband were celebrating New Year's Eve at Juhu Chowpatty.
 The accused was subsequently caught and taken to police station, where he was arrested for molesting the woman and charged under section 354 of the IPC.
 Ali was produced before a local court on where he was later granted bail.

-Juhu is one of the most sought-after suburbs in the city of Mumbai and also home to celebrities and people from all walks of life.
+Juhu is one of the most sought-after suburbs in the city of Mumbai and home to celebrities and people from all walks of life.
 Juhu is also famous for its innumerable eateries that are frequently visited by Bollywood celebrities.
-However, Juhu has also been witness to some gruesome crimes, from day-light robberies, women being assaulted and raped to sensational murders over the years which has affected the peace of the locality.
-We showcase a few instances of crime stories from in and around Juhu that have made the headlines
+However, Juhu has witnessed gruesome crimes, from day-light robberies, to women being assaulted to sensational murders which have to some extent affected the peace of the locality.
+We showcase a few instances of crime from in and around Juhu that have made the headlines

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe